 1st Place Capstone Team: Kyle King, Dakota Katz, Patricia Barton, Kenny Ke, and Divya Jain

-I am a Systems Engineer at Meso Scale Diagnostics where I apply my broad skill set as a bioengineer, maker, and developer.
+I am a Software Engineer at Meso Scale Diagnostics where I apply my Python, Engineering, and leadership experience.

 Previously an Undergraduate Research Fellow at the Maryland MEMS and Microfluidics Lab, a Research and Development Intern at Canon US Life Sciences, and a Full Stack Developer and Team Liaison for Team B.I.K.E.S.